 Please proceed to the Port Coach Parking lot and look for the GoBe Representative with the displayed logo sign.
 Be sure to indicate the name of your hotel at check-out so we know where to meet you.

 Due to the nature of this tour, it is not recommend for Travelers using walkers or wheelchairs.
-Participants must be able to walk approximately 2 miles over uneven terrain including cobblestone surfaces.
+Participants must be able to walk approximately 2 miles over uneven terrain including cobblestone surfaces and inclines.

 Cultural, Scenic, Shopping, Walking Tour, Bus Tour